Before we start on how to set proper stop loss or how to set a trailing stop loss order, let me ask you:

 Nope, you don’t need to use any EA to trail your stop loss.
 The moment the moving average crossover forms, you can manually exit your trade.

-#3: Is there a best way to exit a trade?
+#3: Is there a best way on how to set stop loss or to exit a trade?

 There’s actually no single best approach.
 You’ll have to figure out which approach suits you depending on your goals.
 For example, if you want to ride a trend, you can use a moving average.
 If you want to capture a swing, then you’ll use swing highs/lows as possible targets